joeldudley/cryptopals/README.md

-My solutions to the Cryptopals Crypto Challenges.
+My solutions to the Cryptopals Crypto Challenges (http://cryptopals.com/).

 # Running the challenges